Kris1719/Attention-Driven-Alaryngeal-Speech-Enhancement/README.md

 # Attention-Driven-Alaryngeal-Speech-Enhancement
 This repository contains the source code for training and inferencing of our work titled "Attention-Driven Alaryngeal Speech Enhancement via Discrete Representation Learning and Timbre-Preserving Augmentation".
+In compliance with ethical guidelines and to protect patient privacy, the speech datasets used in this work are not publicly releaseed.

 ## Overall Pipeline
 ![Overall Pipeline](assets/pipeline.png)